-Monroe, Dean, and Long Trails Circuit Professional Review and Guide
+Monroe, Dean, and Long Trails Circuit Professional Guide

 "This is a long, scenic day hike to Camel’s Hump—Vermont’s highest pristine peak and a National Natural Landmark.
 Backcountry ponds, improbable peaks, ridgeline scrambles, gusty vistas, and gardens of alpine beauty are among the wealth of charms displayed on this hike.
 But, for many, it’s what Camel’s Hump lacks that makes this circuit the best hike in the state.